rodski2008/hello-world/README.md

 # hello-world
-First project for refreasher programming
+First project for refresher programming
+I have to challenge myself to learn